-- 1. language development strategies, generic skills, and positive values and attitudes (all 4 skills) - meaningfulness and appropriateness of the texts to the context, purpose and audience (Writing and Speaking) - 3. development of writing strategies (e.g. writing legibly, using knowledge of letter-sound relationships to spell words, editing drafts by correcting errors in language, reflecting on own writing based on feedback from teachers or peers, etc.) - the provision of support and the need to encourage learner independence (all 4 skills) Understanding the Learning Progression - Content
+- 1. language development strategies, generic skills, and positive values and attitudes (all 4 skills) - 2. meaningfulness and appropriateness of the texts to the context, purpose and audience (Writing and Speaking) - 3. development of writing strategies (e.g. writing legibly, using knowledge of letter-sound relationships to spell words, editing drafts by correcting errors in language, reflecting on own writing based on feedback from teachers or peers, etc.) - the provision of support is gradually reduced to promote learner independence (all 4 skills)

+Understanding the Learning Progression - Content